-Included within intangible assets in the Consolidated statement of financial position is goodwill arising on consolidation, which represents the excess of the cost of acquisition of Arista Laboratories and Cerulean over the Group's interest in the fair value of the identifiable assets and liabilities of those businesses at the date of their acquisition.
-Goodwill is reviewed for impairment at least annually.
-Having carried out such a review in respect of Arista, with a particular focus on the expected future timing and scale of activity arising from the regulation of tobacco products in the USA, it was concluded that the carrying value of goodwill at 31 December 2014 should be impaired by £1.6m, from £2.9m to £1.3m.
-The carrying value of goodwill in respect of Cerulean at 31 December 2014 was £7.3m and no impairment was required.
+Included within intangible assets in the Consolidated statement of financial position at 31 December 2015 is goodwill arising on consolidation of £7.4m, which represents the excess of the cost of acquisition of the Group's instrumentation business.
+Cerulean, over the Group's interest in the fair value of the identifiable assets and liabilities of that business at the date of its acquisition.
+Also included within intangible assets is the cost of £0.2m of the acquisition in the year of intellectual property of a thermometry measurement equipment business.
+Goodwill and intellectual property are reviewed for impairment at least annually and no impairment in respect of either of these amounts was required.
+At 31 December 2014 the value of goodwill in respect of the disposed business.
+Arista Laboratories, was £1.3m.